BioSTEAMDevelopmentGroup/thermosteam/docs/paper/paper.md

 (JIT) compiled functions [@numba].
-The main vapor-liquid equilibrium (VLE) algorithm solves the modified Raoult’s law equation with activity coefficients estimated through UNIQUAC Functional-group Activity Coefficients (UNIFAC) interaction parameters [@McBride].
+The main vapor-liquid equilibrium (VLE) algorithm solves the modified Raoult’s law equation with activity coefficients estimated through UNIQUAC Functional-group Activity Coefficients (UNIFAC) interaction parameters [@Gmehling].
 Modified Raoult’s law is suitable to estimate VLE of nonideal mixtures under low to moderate pressures.
 At high to near-critical pressures, gaseous nonidealities become more significant.
 In a near future, thermosteam may also implement the Predictive Soave–Redlich–Kwong